-With ALICE Staff, users can expect features like internal messaging to keep in touch with staff members as well as the ability manage and assign tickets.
-ALICE Concierge is helpful for those at the front desk, enabling employees to integrate your PMS system to access important guest information and allowing you to track all requests within one system, including incidents, reservations, transportation services, wake up calls, and more.
+With ALICE Staff, users can expect features such as internal messaging to keep in touch with staff members as well as the ability to manage and assign tickets.
+ALICE Concierge is helpful for those at the front desk, enabling employees to integrate your property management system to access important guest information and allowing you to track all requests within one system, including incidents, reservations, transportation services, wake-up calls, and more.

 Cost: Pricing information for ALICE isn’t listed publicly, but you can contact customer service for a quote here.

-Erziman Asaliyev’s hotel management app is a great option for hotel managers on the go who still want to keep tabs on their property.
+Erziman Asaliyev’s hotel management app is a great option for hotel managers on the go who want to keep tabs on their property.
 Nano Hotel Booking accomplishes much of the same work as traditional desktop-based solutions, including a calendar that informs users of room occupancies and vacancies as well as how many rooms will be freed up in a set period of time.

 Rooms undergoing construction can also be marked off.
 Users additionally have the option to craft seasonal prices and record each room’s appliances, such as a refrigerator, TV, or telephone.
 Want to explore software solutions with similar features?
 These Nano Hotel Booking alternatives are a good place to start.

 Nano Hotel Booking and Property Management is compatible with iOS systems.

 Have you used Nano Hotel Booking and Property Management?
 Leave a review!

 In addition to being a booking engine, Roombler enables unlimited users to work within the app, something traditional hospitality property management usually caps.
 Users can drag and drop bookings for sudden reservation date changes, add multiple rooms to a single reservation, and add charges and payments to a booking.